ai-2-all/chat-ai/README.md

 # ChatAI

 ChatAI is an open-source AI platform that focuses on making AI accessible to everyone.
 It provides an easy-to-use platform with chat capabilities, allowing users to interact with AI models effortlessly.
-Inspired from ChatGPT, GPT4All and other AI initiatives.
+Inspired from ChatGPT, GPT4All and Langchain and other AI initiatives.

 ## Features

 - **Inclusive Chat**: Engage in interactive conversations with AI models in a user-friendly manner.
+- **Data privacy**: No need to uplaod data to any server, interact with your data in local.
+- **Connectors**: Ability to connect with different data sources and integration providers.
 - **Accessibility**: Provide access to AI technology for users of all backgrounds and skill levels.
 - **Open-Source**: Contribute to the project, customize it, and help improve the AI platform for the community.